pipebots/sprintBotBLEControl/Documentation.md

 ### joyDiffDrive(int nJoyX, int nJoyY);
 Converts a single dual-axis joystick into a differential drive motor control, with support for both drive, turn and pivot operations.
 Code by [Calvin Hass](https://www.impulseadventure.com/elec/robot-differential-steering.html).
 The control via the joystick is not reccomended as it needs some tuning.
 It seems that a large number of responses are generated when moving the stick so if it is moved quickly a queue of them can form and the response of the robot laggs as it goes through them all.
 The sensitvity to motion is one parameter that was tuned to reduce this, but there is a tradeoff with responsiveness to user input.
-The other possible fix would be to use lossy communication where
+The other possible fix would be to use lossy communication where just the latest command is retained, so that the robot only reponds to the position of the control stick at the time it is executing the command.
+Time limitations and the limited advantage over the button control meant this has not been explored further.

-//

-//

-//

-//

-//
-void driveMotor(int pwmPin, int dirPin, int spd);
+### driveMotor(int pwmPin, int dirPin, int spd);
+This

 void calcPID();